IE6, IE7, IE8 add-on development in VB.NET, C#:

 Messaging

 The SendMessage, SendMessageToInstance and SendMessageToAll methods provide an asynchronous way to invoke the functionality of the current, specified or of all instances of a module, toolbar, or Explorer bar.
-This is implemented by sending a custom window message to a hidden add-on, toolbar, or IE bar window via the Win32 API.
-For that reason SendMessageToInstance provides the nativeHandle parameter, a proper value for which is obtained using the NativeWindowHandle property (available for ADXIEModule, ADXIEBar, and ADXIEToolbar).
-You can also use the FindNativeWindows method provided by ADXIEModule, ADXIEBar, and ADXIEToolbar.
-This method allows finding hidden windows that belong to the same main window or process in IE. On the receiver side, you filter incoming messages (there will be a huge lot of non-related window messages!) and invoke the functionality required in the OnSendMessage event.
+This is implemented by sending a WinAPI message to a hidden window that Add-in Express maintains.
+For that reason, SendMessageToInstance provides the nativeHandle parameter, a proper value for which can be obtained using the NativeWindowHandle property.
+You can also use the FindNativeWindows method; it allows finding hidden windows that belong to the same main window or process in IE. On the receiver side, you filter incoming messages (there will be a huge lot of non-related window messages!) and invoke the functionality required in the OnSendMessage event.

 The code below demonstrates using SendMessageToAll to keep the same state of a checkbox through all instances of an IE bar.